ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

 ```
 docker logs $(docker ps -ql)
 ```
-We specified a prefix of the full container ID.
+We specified a prefix of the full container ID
-* You can, of course, specify the full ID.
-* The logs command will output the entire logs of the container.
+* The `logs` command outputs all logs by default
-(Sometimes, that will be too much.
-Let's see how to address that.)

 ```bash
 docker logs --tail 3 <CONTAINER ID>